agu3rra/devsecops-workshop/docs/readme.md

 Next step: verify if the system assigned account to the data collection setup is failing us.
 Work with an user defined one.

+PS: The manual rule I created following [this doc](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/data-collection-syslog#configure-syslog-on-the-linux-agent) looks exactly like the rule I created via Terraform.
+The tutorial does mention a 20 minute wait until some action is perceived, so I'll leave the VM running overnight.
+I saw no Linux Agents detected in Azure Portal.

+**JACKPOT!**: I was missing the linux kind on my Terraform script.
+Perhaps it's what was keeping my AMA logs from showing up.
+That and the network rules of course!
+I matched facility names and log levels as the working log to make sure I can now Terraform this stuff. 🤞

 > More soon...

 ## Challenges & Solutions